pydemo/AlphaAdvisor/README_camera_snap_api.md

 1. Brings the camera window to the foreground using the window-manager.js module
 2. Uses PowerShell to capture the screenshot at the specified coordinates
-3. Saves the screenshot to a temporary file
+3. Saves the screenshot to a file
 4. Reads the file and returns it to the client
-5. Deletes the temporary file
+5. If no directory parameter was provided, deletes the temporary file
+6. If a directory parameter was provided, keeps the file in the specified directory

+### Saving Images on the Server

+When you provide the `directory` parameter, the API will:

+1. Create the directory if it doesn't exist (relative to the server.js file)
+2. Save the captured image in that directory with the specified filename
+3. Still return the image in the response

+This is useful when you want to keep a record of the captured images on the server.

 The implementation is designed to work on Windows systems with PowerShell available.